-Sterna non-profit organization designs every year the Art Project in cooperation with independent curators and other cultural organizations.
-Sterna does not have an open submission policy.
-Instead, Sterna’s curator selects and invites prospective artists-in-residency for a specific period during the year.
-Outside Sterna Art Porject’s programme, artists that are interested in being in residency may apply by submitting their project that are willing to work on along with prospective funding resources to cover their expenses.
+STERNA organization designs every year the Art Project in cooperation with independent curators and other cultural organizations.
+As of 2022 STERNA runs the FELLOWSHIP PROGRAM, a residency program that supports up to 5 graduates from the greek Schools of Fine Arts annually to work on a project on Nisyros.
+Outside the organization’s programme, artists that are interested in being in residency may apply by submitting their project that are willing to work on along with prospective funding resources to cover their expenses.

-Sterna is facilitated by Sterna residence and studio located within the Pantoniki medieval castle in Emporeios, Nisyros, Dodecanese.
+The organization is facilitated by the residence, studio and turret located within the Pantoniki medieval castle in Emporeios, Nisyros, Dodecanese.
 It owes its name to the cistern (sterna, in Greek) situated in the interior of the residence, the biggest cistern ever built in Emporeios.
 At a metaphorical level, this cistern acts as a receptacle for new ideas, encounters and interventions.
-Sterna is also facilitated, with the support of the Municipality of the Nisyrians, by the Bath house (Loutra) and the Polyvotis hostel at Mandraki.
+STERNA is also facilitated, with the support of the Municipality of the Nisyrians, by the Bath house (Loutra) and the Polyvotis hostel in Mandraki.

-Sterna has the capacity to house 2-4 residents simultaneously at Sterna residence where a furnished room is provided to each resident with common use of kitchen, bathrooms, living room and all outdoor areas while 1-2 resident artists can live and/or work at the studio which is fully equipped with a kitchen, working table, living room/bed, bathroom and a small veranda.
+STERNA has the capacity to house 10 resident artists simultaneously at the three spaces.
 The residency includes travel costs to/from Nisyros, a materials budget, a living stipend, studio/exhibition space and administrative support for the realization of projects.
-By the end of the programme, resident artists are requested to leave a trace/mark, an artwork, in the residence, which operates both as an “archive” as well as a “memory” of their participation.
+By the end of the programme, resident artists are requested to leave a trace/mark, an artwork which operates both as an “archive” as well as a “memory” of their participation.